slemik1/GLBaseCamp-Python/README.md

 # GLBaseCamp-Python

 This is my first Python program.

-It was done as homework.
+It's a homework for GLBaseCamp.

 This program counts the number of holes in numbers from 0 to 9.